aureliojargas/txt2regex/README.md

 ### Why?

-- To try to make simple regexes less painful for the beginners.
+- To try to make simple regexes less painful for beginners.
-- To have a reliable source for regexes differences between programs.
+- To have a reliable source for the specific regex syntax and rules from different flavors.
 - To have coding fun :)

 ### What is that `<TAB>` that appears in the regex?